altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex3-virtual-platforms.md

 ### Build Instructions HPS Baseline System Example Design 2.0

 The HPS Baseline System Example Design 2.0 was intruduced on release 25.3.
 The HPS Baseline System Example Design 2.0 provides a framework based on **kas** and **yocto**, that allows to build be HPS binaries in a more simplified and automated methodology.
-In the HPS Baseline System Example Design 2.0, the  [agilex3c-ed-gsrd](https://github.com/altera-fpga/agilex3c-ed-gsrd) repository integrates HPS Baseline System Example Design and hardware design components, which differs from the legacy System Example Design build flow in which the HPS Baseline System Example Design and hardware design components were in separate repositories.
+In the HPS Baseline System Example Design 2.0, the  [agilex3c-ed-gsrd](https://github.com/altera-fpga/agilex3c-ed-gsrd) repository integrates HPS Baseline System Example Design and Quartus design components, which differs from the legacy System Example Design build flow in which the HPS Baseline System Example Design and Quartus design components were in separate repositories.
 For the  Simics simulation case specific, the HPS Baseline System Example Design 2.0 also provides a Simics simulation environment allows to run Simics simulations from the HPS Baseline System Example Design build environment using directly the binaries produced from the build.
 The following steps shows how to produced the required binaries that can be used in Simics simulation.